-The Secretary of State for Trade and Industry of the Government of the U.K. released an Energy White Paper subtitled Our Energy Future -Creating a Low Carbon Economy on 24 February 2003.
-In Section One, an Overview is followed by Chapter 1 which deals with 'Cleaner, smarter energy;' Section Two, with four chapters, covers the low carbon economy including a succinct review of the current status of climate research; Section Three, with three chapters, deals with 'Reliable, competitive and affordable supplies;' and Section Four, with one chapter, considers 'Delivery through partnership.'
+UK Energy White Paper: Our Energy Future - Creating a Low Carbon Economy by Chapter 1 which deals with 'Cleaner, smarter energy;' Section Two, with four chapters, covers the low carbon economy including a succinct review of the current status of climate research; Section Three, with three chapters, deals with 'Reliable, competitive and affordable supplies;' and Section Four, with one chapter, considers 'Delivery through partnership.'
 There are two Annexes, one an extensive glossary, and the other, unusual in this class of publication, a long list of references complete with Web links where available.
 In the Foreword signed by the Prime Minister, it states: 'This white paper is a milestone in energy policy.
 It is based on the four pillars of the environment, energy reliability, affordable energy for the poorest, and competitive markets for our businesses, industries and households.'
 Its recommendations are in marked contrast to the energy policy now been deliberated in the U.S. Congress.